adamronaldclark/korea-weather-bot/README.md

 # Korea Weather Bot

-Simple web scraper I wrote to get the 5 day weather forecast (including the API) while I was in Korea.
+Simple web scraper I wrote to get the 5 day weather forecast (including the AQI) while I was in Korea.

 ## Setup